s-m-saqlain/Order-Management/README.md

 - `data.js` should contain ~100 orders; extend as needed.
 - Tailwind CSS is configured in `assets/tailwind.css`.
 - Vite powers fast development and builds.
+- Add a screenshot to `src/assets/screenshot.png` for the README image.

 ## Future Improvements